TMTM

 Woodstock, Vermont

 This town of just 3,000 located on the edge of the Green Mountains is famous for its holiday spirit.
 The entire town is decorated with wreaths, garlands, and lights each year.
-Among the top seasonal activities is Wassail Weekend, which will take place Dec.
-8-10.
+Among the top seasonal activities is Wassail Weekend.
 Visitors can expect twinkling lights, decorated historic homes, unique shopping, wagon rides, and more.

 Coast-to-Coast/istockphoto